unional/typescript-blackbook/pages/02-javascript-syntax/default-parameters.md

 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters>

-## When Not To Use
+## When To Use

-**Avoid** using default parameters in internal functions and methods.
+You **should not** use default parameters in internal functions and methods.

 > Why?

->
-> Default parameters introduce an implicit assumption on the value of the parameters.
+Default parameters introduce an implicit assumption on the value of the parameters.
-> While it seems to make it easier to use,
-> it actually hinders readability at the call site.
+While it seems to make it easier to use, it actually hinders readability at the call site.

->
-> Using default parameters means you provide an assumption on how the code should be used.
+Using default parameters means you provide an assumption on how the code should be used.
-> For internal code, you do not need to assume, you should already know.
+For internal code, you do not need to assume, you should already know.

->
-> Also, these assumption are often application logics,
-> which internal functions should not be aware of.
+Also, these assumption are often application logics, which internal functions should not be aware of.

 ```ts
 // bad